-- Grades will be posted on the course's Blackboard site.
+- Grades will be posted on the course's Canvas site.
 It is each student's responsibility to ensure that posted grades are accurate. - Late papers will not be accepted.
 If there are extenuating circumstances, please discuss these with us before the assignment is due.
-All assignments papers should be posted to Blackboard by midnight on the day they are listed on the syllabus as due. - Please complete all assignments as Microsoft Word files (.doc or .docx) unless otherwise indicated. - Around the mid-point of the semester each student will receive an indication of their participation grade to that point, along with comments about how to improve or maintain participation.
+Response papers should be submitted via Canvas by midnight on the day they are due.
+Due dates will be listed on Canvas. - Around the mid-point of the semester each student will receive an indication of their participation grade to that point, along with comments about how to improve or maintain participation. - For all assignments students will be provided with guidelines that indicate the required elements.
+These guidelines will be used as rubrics to provide assessments.

 - Every effort will be made to provide clear rationale for assessments on all graded assignments.
-However, should a student wish to dispute a grade (for any assignment or the overall semester) that must be done within two weeks after the grade has been provided. - Final grades will be determined based on the percentage of aggregate points earned on assignments out of all possible points.
+However, should a student wish to dispute a grade, it must be done within two weeks after the grade has been provided. - Final grades will be determined based on the aggregate of the weighted percentage of points earned for each of the five assessment criteria in the course.
 Numerical grades will correspond to the following letter grades for the course.